gabefranco/gabefranco/README.md

 During this transition, I discovered that my entire professional trajectory has given me knowledge to work more maturely and structured in the area that I have chosen, and I confess that I am excited about my new passion: QA.

 I am open to new opportunities and would love to talk more about my skills and professional interests.
-If you would like to connect, please do not hesitate to reach out to me at glauberfranco@gmail.com or whatsapp: wa.me/5517997051082
+If you would like to connect, please do not hesitate to reach out to me at glauberfranco@gmail.com or [Whatsapp](https://wa.me/5517997051082)

-`---`
+`.`

 <div align="center">
   <a href="https://github.com/gabefranco">